Astra DB Serverless billing and usage

 Get enterprise usage reports

-In the Astra Portal, you can download a usage report CSV for all organizations in an enterprise:
+In the Astra Portal, you can download usage reports in CSV format for all organizations in an enterprise:

 -